Venetian navy: Evolution of the Venetian navy

-Giving shelter to refugees fleeing Hunnic invaders in the 6th century, Venice grew in the Venetian Lagoon in the northern Adriatic, from the very beginning it focused on the maritime trade routes across the Eastern Mediterranean to the Levant and beyond; Venice's commercial and military strength, and continued survival, lay in the strength of its fleet, which allowed it for centuries to check the maritime advance of the numerically superior forces of the Ottoman Empire.
+Giving shelter to refugees fleeing Hunnic invaders in the 6th century, Venice grew in the Venetian Lagoon in the northern Adriatic.
+From the very beginning, it focused on establishing and maintaining maritime trade routes across the Eastern Mediterranean to the Levant and beyond; Venice's commercial and military strength, and continued survival, was founded on the strength of its fleet.
+This allowed it for centuries to check the maritime advance of the numerically superior forces of the Ottoman Empire.

 Origins, 8th to 11th centuries

 The origins of the Venetian navy lay in the traditions of the Roman and Byzantine navies.
-Venice was originally a vassal, later an ally of the Byzantine Empire and it utilised Byzantine naval and military techniques.
+Before developing into the Empire's archnemesis, Venice was originally a vassal, later an ally of the Byzantine Empire and it utilised Byzantine naval and military techniques.
 At this time there was little difference between the merchant and naval fleets; all ships had to be able to defend themselves if the need arose.
 In the event of hostilities ships and crews were taken up from trade to reinforce the war fleet, being dispersed back to the pursuit of commerce on the ending of the emergency.
 Even so, there were two types of vessels one primarily military and one predominantly mercantile.